Success Story — Carol & Kobe

 I visited her home to meet this little man, who barked and barked and barked at me while I had a cup of tea and we talked about his wellbeing, what he’s fed and when, how much he was walked, and where and how, and most importantly, how they’d like him to be.

 He wasn’t food orientated so he wouldn’t take treats, he barely ate.
 He was very fussy, and ate grass a lot of the time.
+I noticed other inflammation markers and pain symptoms and thought I could help based on my experience.

-All of this information added up to a chronically stressed, desperately uncomfortable little man, who wasn’t happy with life, needed his Mummy and didn’t like outsiders.
+All of this information added up to a chronically stressed, desperately uncomfortable little man, who wasn’t particularly happy with life, needed his Mummy and didn’t like outsiders.

 I introduced them to a great new, affordable food that we really started to enjoy for the first time ever.